 Dr. Nicholas Burnett - Results for Development Institute (R4D)

 At one level, ECD has never got so much global attention - from the Education Commission (with which the speaker worked), from the Global Education Monitoring report (that he once directed), from the new Action Network, from The Lancet series, and from more and more countries investing in ECD.
-And rightly - the science is strong, the economics are overwhelming.
-At another level, however, ECD, like education as a whole, faces increasing external challenges - learning is ever more important, inequality is worsening, unemployment (especially among youth) is chronic, migration is on everyone's mind (at least in Europe), and so on.
+And rightly - is overwhelming.
+At another level, however, ECD, like increasing external challenges - learning is ever more important, inequality is worsening, unemployment (especially among youth) is chronic, migration is on everyone's mind (at least in Europe), and so on.
 And, within education, it faces also strong competition for funding from other priority areas, especially secondary and vocational education and skills.
 How should the ECD community react to these challenges?
 What should be its priorities?
 Can it compete successfully for finance?

 Generation Touch: Hippocratic innovation, empathetic education and creative technology innovation for real social change